jungtaekkim/bayeso/paper.md

 respectively.
 To focus on the BayesO system, we omit the details of surrogate models and acquisition functions here.

+Several related projects on Bayesian optimization have been proposed.
+GPyOpt [@GPyOpt2016software], built on GPy [@gpy2012software], has been implemented.
+SMAC3 [@LindauerM2022jmlr] has been developed using random forests [@BreimanL2001ml].
+Moreover, by making use of modern automatic differentiation tools, i.e., TensorFlow [@AbadiM2016osdi] and PyTorch [@PaszkeA2019neurips], GPflowOpt [@KnuddeN2017arxiv] and BoTorch [@BalandatM2020neurips] has been introduced.

 # Overview of BayesO

 In this section we cover the overview of BayesO including probabilistic